stevenchadburrow/TobuNES/README.md

 All art assets are created by me, or were found on <a href="https://opengameart.org/">OpenGameArt</a> and were CC0 (aka Public Domain).<br>

 To assemble the code, I am using Loopy's "asm6", found on <a href="https://www.nesdev.org/wiki/Tools">NesDev Tools</a>.
 The included Combiner and Converter are what I use after the assembler to compile the ROM.
-I use my own <a href="https://github.com/stevenchadburrow/PICnes">PICnes Emulator</a> for testing.
-The included Composer converts BMP 'songs' into HEX for use in the game.<br>
+The included Composer converts BMP 'songs' into HEX for use in the game.
+I use my own <a href="https://github.com/stevenchadburrow/PICnes">PICnes Emulator</a>, as well as "Mesen", for testing.<br>

 <b>Controls:</b><br>
 - A = Forward (in menu), Dash and Stomp (in play)<br>